Acme United Corporation (ACU) CEO Walter Johnsen on Q1 2020 Results - Earnings Call Transcript

 Operator

-Good day and welcome to the Acme United Corporation's First Quarter 2020 Earnings Conference Call.
+Good day, and welcome to the Acme United Corporation's First Quarter 2020 Earnings Conference Call.

 At this time, I would like to turn the conference over to Mr. Walter Johnsen.
-Please go ahead sir.
+Please go ahead, sir.

 Walter Johnsen

 Good day.
-Welcome to the first quarter 2020 earnings conference call for Acme United Corporation.
-I'm Walter C. Johnsen, Chairman and CEO.
-With me is Paul Driscoll, our Chief Financial Officer, who will first read a Safe Harbor statement.
-Paul?
+Welcome to the First Quarter 2020 Earnings Conference Call for Acme United Corporation.
+I am Walter C. Johnsen, Chairman and CEO.
+With me is Paul Driscoll, our Chief Financial Officer, who will first read a safe harbor statement.

 Paul Driscoll

-Forward-looking statements in this conference call, including without limitation, statements related to the Company's plans strategies, objectives, expectations, intentions and adequacy of resources are made pursuant to the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.

-Investors are cautioned that such forward-looking statements involve risks and uncertainties, such among others those utilizing and kind of results of the effects of the COVID-19 pandemic including the ongoing economic downturn and the other risks and uncertainties described in our periodic filings with the Securities and Exchange Commission and in our current earnings release.
+Forward-looking statements in this conference call, including, without limitation, statements related to the Company's plans, strategies, objectives, expectations, intentions and adequacy of resources, are made pursuant to the safe harbor provision of the Private Securities Litigation Reform Act of 1995.
+Investors are cautioned that such forward-looking statements involve risks and uncertainties such as, among others, those arising as a result of the effects of the COVID-19 pandemic, including the ongoing economic downturn, and the other risks and uncertainties described in our periodic filings with the Securities and Exchange Commission and in our current earnings release.

 Walter Johnsen

-Our online sales with consumer first aid kits, antiseptic wipes, medications and refills have all been at record levels.
-The growth in the first aid and safety area was very strong in the first two months of the quarter and then surged with what we believe with additional COVID-19 demand.
-Revenue of our Westcott product line in the U.S. declined compared to last year, but this is offset by growth in Camillus knives and DMT sharpening tools.
+Our online sales of consumer first aid kits, antiseptic wipes, medications and refills have all been at record levels.
+The growth in the first aid and safety area was very strong in the first 2 months of the quarter and then surged with what we believe was additional COVID-19 demand.
+Revenue of our Westcott product line in the U.S. declined compared to last year, but this was offset by growth in Camillus knives and DMT sharpening tools.

-Sales in Europe increased 19% due to growth in Westcott, DMT, First Aid and online business.
-Our revenues in Canada without the impact of First Aid Central were comparable to last year.
-Critical factor in achieving our strong first quarter results is that our production and distribution facilities both domestic and international have remained open during the COVID-19 pandemic.
+Sales in Europe increased 19% due to growth in Westcott, DMT, first aid and online business.
+Our revenues in Canada, without the impact of First Aid Central, were comparable to last year.
+A critical factor in achieving our strong first quarter results is that our production and distribution facilities, both domestic and international, have remained open during the COVID-19 pandemic.

-In January 2020, we acquired First Aid Central, the first aid and safety supplier in the Laval, Canada.
-This company expanded our ability to provide safety products, which means Health Canada regulations to our existing Canadian customer base as well as our large multinational customers.
+In January 2020, we acquired First Aid Central, a first aid and safety supplier in Laval, Canada.
+This company expanded our ability to provide safety products which meet Health Canada regulations through our existing Canadian customer base as well as our large multinational customers.
 First Aid Central has a strong online presence.
-Together, we are leveraging both our customer bases and source and strengths.
+Together, we are leveraging both our customer bases and sourcing strengths.
 First Aid Central contributed about $1 million to our revenues in the first quarter.

-As we're all aware, the world is battling a global health crisis and significant economic disruptions.
+As we are all aware, the world is battling a global health crisis and significant economic disruptions.
 Our first aid and safety products are essential to meeting a small portion of a very large problem.
-There is extremely strong demand for masks, gloves, protective equipment, and many other items that go into our personal protection, steel cleanup, bodily fluid, blood-borne pathogen and first aid kits.
+There is extremely strong demand for masks, gloves, protective equipment and many other items that go into our personal protection, steel cleanup, bodily fluid, blood-borne pathogen and first aid kits.

-We're also seeing a record demand in our fever reducing medications.
-In many cases, we are purchasing items on the spot market at costs well above normal, but then adjusting prices to our customers.
-Acme’s goal is to consistently deliver supplies to our customers at the best values we can.
-Our first concern has been the safety and wellbeing of all employees, if they fulfill our operational activities.
+We are also seeing record demand for our fever-reducing medications.
+In many cases, we are purchasing items on the spot market at costs well above normal but then adjusting prices to our customers.
+Acme's goal is to consistently deliver supplies to our customers at the best values we can.
+Our first concern has been the safety and well-being of our employees as they fulfill our operational activities.

-In our production and warehouse sites, we are monitoring health, providing protective gear, scheduling shifts, and doing regular deep cleaning.
-Our sales teams and our associates in offices in the U.S., Hong Kong, Canada, and Germany are working remotely together.
-Acme’s five plants and warehouses in United States are running multiple shifts.
-Our offices in Guangzhou and Mingo, China are fully staffed, and our factories in China are generally running at 65% to 80% of capacity.
+In our production and warehousing sites, we are monitoring health, providing protective gear, staggering shifts and doing regular deep cleaning.
+Our sales teams and our associates in offices in the U.S., Hong Kong, Canada and Germany are working remotely together.
+Acme's 5 plants and warehouses in the United States are running multiple shifts.

+Our offices in Guangzhou and Ningbo, China are fully staffed.
+And our factories in China are generally running at 65% to 80% of capacity.
 Our Canadian and European offices are working remotely, but their warehouses are functioning.
-I'm truly proud of our teams.
-We're making a small but global difference.
+I'm truly proud of our teams, who are making a slow but global difference.

 We finished 2019 with strong results, and our team again delivered in the first quarter of 2020.
 Demand for our first aid and safety products remains very strong.
-However, we believe that the global demand for Westcott cutting tools, DMT sharpening products, Cuda fishing tools, and Camillus knives will be weaker than last year.
+However, we believe that the global demand for Westcott cutting tools, DMT sharpening products, Cuda fishing tools and Camillus knives will be weaker than last year.

 Many of these items are sold in stores that are either closed or have limited traffic.
-We see our online business continuing to grow, which may help to offset some of the projected leads into our sales.
+We see our online business continuing to grow, which may help to offset some of the projected weak in-store sales.
 Overall, we believe we are in a strong position to move forward.
-However, due to the many COVID related uncertainties we face, we will not at this time be providing guidance for the coming quarters or year.
+However, due to the many COVID-related uncertainties we face, we will not, at this time, be providing guidance for the coming quarters or year.

 I will now turn the call to Paul.